Keeping safe

 We should all feel safe at the beach.

-Whether you're swimming, boating, fishing, walking the dog, riding the horse or lighting a fire, find all you need to know about the rules and keeping safe – and how you can help look after our beaches.
+Whether you're swimming, boating, fishing, walking the dog, riding a horse, or lighting a fire, it’s important to know the rules and take simple steps to stay safe.
+Learn about beach safety, water hazards, and fire regulations, and discover how you can help look after our beaches and the wildlife that call them home.

 Water quality – is it safe to swim?